Top of the page

 You may have a small amount of blood in your urine for 1 to 3 days after the procedure.

-While the stent is in place, you may have to urinate more often, feel a sudden need to urinate, or feel like you cannot completely empty your bladder.
+While the stent is in place, you may have to urinate more often, feel a sudden need to urinate, or feel like you can't completely empty your bladder.
 You may feel some pain when you urinate or do strenuous activity.
 You also may notice a small amount of blood in your urine after strenuous activities.
-These side effects usually do not prevent people from doing their normal daily activities.
+These side effects usually don't prevent people from doing their normal daily activities.

 You may have a thin string coming out of your urethra.
 Your urethra is the tube that carries urine from your bladder to outside your body.
 This string is attached to the stent.
 Try not to pull on the string.
-The doctor will use the string to pull out the stent when you no longer need it.
+It will be used to pull out the stent when you no longer need it.